-Some ritual dances are performed by covering the body in white powder made from egg shells (cascarilla) and drawing spiritual symbols with it.
-The purposes of rituals is to assist the performer in connecting with the Orichás.
+Some ritual dances are performed by covering the body in white powder made from eggshells (cascarilla) and drawing spiritual symbols with it.
+The purpose of rituals is to assist the performer in connecting with the Orichás.
 The ultimate goal of these practices is to reconnect with the divine, Olodumare (God).

 Healing Practices and Spirit Possession

 A priest or priestess is often a healer or Santeria herbalist though it isn't a requirement that a healer be a priest or priestess.
 Sometimes a priest or priestess will work with a healer.
 There are several traditional healing practices found in Cuba, especially those using herbal remedies.

 A healer helps individuals suffering from spiritual issues that manifest into physical illnesses.
 This requires the healer to connect with the divine then interpret what is going on with the sick person.
 Spirits are often blamed for bad luck as well as illnesses.

 Since the Santeria belief system is based on the theory that all life comes from a primal life force known as the aché or growth, the aché is very central.
 According to Cynthia Duncan, Ph.D. and initiated priestess, the aché exists in everything and is too complex to comprehend fully.
 It drives the individual to evolve by balancing the heart, mind, and body with spirit.